 Mellieha Bay is within easy reach of some top sights, too.
 Thirty minutes gets you to Mdina, the medieval city that’s a must, and another 15 minutes beyond that allows you to take in the ancient temples at Mgarr.

 The Azure Window is undoubtedly one of Malta’s highlights.
 This beautiful, natural arch has been formed in the rock due to waves crashing against the cliffs and eroding them away.
 It’s easy to get to by hopping on a ferry over to Gozo and then heading over to Dwerja Point which offers the very best views.
 Make sure you see it before it disappears!

 You simply have to take one of these local water taxis during your stay in Malta.
 The Maltese equivalent of the Venetian gondola, you can just hop on board and enjoy a trip around the three main cities, as well as seeing some of the main forts on the island.

 Of all the cities in Malta, Mdina is probably the most best known, and for good reason.
 Known as the Silent City, you can wind your way through the maze of narrow, cobbled streets and feel like you’re in a medieval town.
 There’s no way better way to lose a few hours than to lose yourself in its myriad nooks and crannies.

 Ready to book a holiday you'll remember forever?

 Booking a package holiday is easy when you come to A1 Travel.
 We have 35 years of experience of matching holidaymakers with the perfect destination and we think you'll fall in love with Malta the moment you arrive.
 Our prices are highly competitive and we’re sure we can help you find the Malta deal to suit your needs.
+Whether you are looking for a budget break or an all-inclusive holiday treat, you can find all you need for a perfect holiday to Malta with A1travel.com.
 Just leave all of the hard work to us – all you have to do is find your passport and pack your suitcase!

 Read More »